malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The existence of the feedback path is the explanation for why we have awareness of our thoughts, and as such is typically referred to as 'conscious feedback' within this theory.
 However, the exact distinction of data that passes back into the main processor via working memory vs. conscious feedback remains an open question, with some discussion on this later on.

 ### Schematic Models
-Before moving onto conscious experience itself, we need to highlight two important 'internal senses'.
+Before moving onto conscious experience itself, we need to highlight two important internal sources of information.

 **Body Schema**: It is well understood that the brain maintains a mental map of the body.
 This is used, for example, to track the motion of limbs so that we can know where a limb is without seeing it.
 It is also used to track the capabilities of those limbs; for example to track when a leg is damaged and thus must not be walked on with full body weight.
 The body schema is also used in a _generative_ way: to plan future actions and to control muscle signals in order to achieve a desired outcome.

 **Mind Schema**: Like some other researches (eg: [Graziano2017]), I believe our brains also maintain a mental map of our mind.
 It tracks the observed capabilities of our mind.
-It will be used in a _generative_ way: to guess at the best way to solve a problem; to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.
+It will be used in a _generative_ way: to suggest a possibly suitable approach to solve a problem.
+And it will be used in a _predictive_ way: to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.

-I believe that the body schema and mind schema are independent brain components that are fed as some form of input to the main processor of the state machine described above.
-Curiously, the information from these schema available to our conscious awareness appears to have significantly less resolution than that of many other senses, eg: the five external senses and conscious feedback itself.
-One possibility is that we don't directly receive the schema as input, but rather they are used in a pre-processing step that attaches meaning to the sense inputs.
-For example, when listening to someone talk in a language you are familiar with, it is almost impossible to separate the sounds from the interpreted words.
-And when looking at a house, by the time you perceive it consciously the image in front of you is already interpreted as being a house with a door etc.

-I think a particularly strong argument for the existence of these schemas as independent components of the brain is that i) the learning algorithm required to 'train' these schemas is relatively simple (just run in a tight cycle of predicting the next future state, observing what really happens, and correcting the network from the difference), ii) that it can be trained independently of the main processing units, and iii) that it provides a very useful input to the main processing units.
+I believe that the body schema and mind schema are independent brain components, and that they are used in some way to 'label' the source of data received by the main processor.
+It is the body and mind schemas that suffer problems when they cannot be updated [citation].

 ## Virtual View
 tbd. alternatively: phrase as a 'data' view